jhblee21/Weather-Widget-App/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Head over to [this website](https://jhblee21.github.io/Weather-Widget-App/), type in your city, then click on the search button!
+Head over to [this website](https://jhblee21.github.io/Weather-Widget-App/), type in your city, then click the search button!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>